| hard

 answer this central point, the rest of the underlining

-questions will take care of themselves.
+questions will take care of themselves. over

 my time in ministry i have heard more pastors say,